johnisanerd/meeting_note_taker/README.md

 # Development Roadmap
 These are things to do soon!
 1. (Add Recording Function._)[https://realpython.com/playing-and-recording-sound-python/#recording-audio] . . . can't seem to figure out how to get permalinks to Apple Voice Memos.
-2. Add a beep every 5 minutes to let the user know you're still recording.
-3. Add in keywords to the final docx.
-4. Make an install script; installs the files, makes the directories.
+2. Make an install script; installs the files, makes the directories.
-5. Analyze for mood and sentiment of the meeting.
+3. Analyze for mood and sentiment of the meeting.
 Justify.

 # Instalation Notes